4 Ways to Backup Contacts on Samsung Galaxy S9/S20

 As you can see, there are many methods you can employ when it comes to backing up the contacts on your Samsung Galaxy S9/S20 device.

-dr.fone - Backup and Restore (Android) is still our favourite approach as you can manage and handle all your contact data, and other files type, all from one central location, regardless of whether you’re using your S9/S20 or any other phone brand that you or your friends and family use.
+Dr.Fone - Phone Backup (Android) is still our favorite approach as you can manage and handle all your contact data, and other files type, all from one central location, regardless of whether you’re using your S9/S20 or any other phone brand that you or your friends and family use.

 - 1. S9 Features